 However, there are also instances where locals will insist you’ll need a guide (which means extra money), even if you don’t and other things like that.
 So do your research well before you visit!

-Those that want some beautiful pictures to remember Bali by, should head to Wanagiri Hidden Hills, where they’ll find several nests as well as swings overviewing Buyan Lake.
+Those who want some beautiful pictures to remember Bali by, should head to Wanagiri Hidden Hills, where they’ll find several nests as well as swings overviewing Buyan Lake.

 Other attractions close to Munduk are Handara Gate (it’s actually the entry gate for a golf resort, but it gained popularity on Instagram as a photo spot) and Ulun Danu Beratan Temple.